ronen-g-aniti/motion-planning-and-controls/archived_work/article_on_rrt_mod.md

 ### Forward Integration Process

-The forward integration step, vital for state transitions, meticulously applies velocity $(v)$ and time step $(\Delta t)$ to the newly determined orientation.
+The forward integration step, vital for state transitions, meticulously applies velocity $v$ and time step $\Delta t$ to the newly determined orientation.
 This process, emphasizing the algorithm's nuanced advancement towards the goal, illustrates strict adherence to motion parameters and dynamic constraints.

 ## Collision Detection Logic